 Although the Fund has no particular sectoral preference, its activities have so far emphasized infrastructure, agriculture, and industry.
-Nearly half of total commitments support extractive and manufacturing industries.
-Electricity and water supply account for nearly 25%.
+About one third of total commitments support extractive and manufacturing industries.
+Energy and water supply account for 27%.
 Transport, communications, fisheries and rural development also benefit from the Fund's interventions.

-As at the end of June 1997, the Abu Dhabi Fund granted over 113 loans totaling approximately dirhams 6.5 billion or CAN\$ 2.6 billion.
-As well, the volume of grants reached CAN\$186 million at the end of May 1997 and benefited 11 Arab and African countries.
-Equity participation amounted to CAN\$182 million, while loans and grants administered on behalf of the Government totalled CAN\$2.2 billion.
-The Fund's loan maturities range from 10 to 25 years, depending on the recipient country and the type of project, and include a grace period of 3 to 10 years.
-The interest rates including a fee of 0.5% vary from 2 to 6%.
+As at the end of 1997, the Abu Dhabi Fund extended loans totaling approximately US\$1.8 billion.
+As well, the volume of grants reached US\$130 million at the end of 1997, and benefited 11 Arab and African countries.
+Equity participation amounted to US\$121 million, while loans and grants administered on behalf of the Government totalled CAN\$2.2 billion.
+In 1997 alone, the